Ensuring that Every Child’s Needs are Met

 The learning day consists of a full range of academic subjects, in addition to musical, practical, artistic and sporting learning experiences.
 The prep school, catering for 3-7year olds, offers a balanced curriculum that provides the foundations for developing a learning ethic and enjoyment of school, both crucial to academic successes in future years, from an early age.
 This enables our Prep children to achieve above-average standards of literacy, numeracy, reading and general knowledge, from the onset.
-Subjects such as French and drama are also introduced in the Early Years.
-In the Lower and Upper Junior school, the children are increasingly taught by specialist subject teachers for French, ICT, P.E, Art and textiles, Music and Drama.
+Subjects such as Spanish and drama are also introduced in the Early Years.
+In the Lower and Upper Junior school, the children are increasingly taught by specialist subject teachers for Spanish, ICT, P.E, Art and textiles, Music and Drama.
 This allows for a seamless transition into Secondary school.

 Learning extends outside the classroom, whereby we utilise our beautiful school grounds to enhance experiences and offer another dimension to learning.
 School trips take place across the school year, and annually the Junior children are taken on an adventure weekend in Scotland.